sw-3/academic-credentialing/README.md

 ## NOTE: this readme is still a WIP, and will change frequently...

-# Acedemic Credentials Issued on a Blockchain
+# Acedemic Credentials Issued on Blockchain

 This project is a proof-of-concept for a better way to issue and manage official academic transcripts and diplomas.